 - Most importantly, be honest.
 Background checks are performed.
 It is important for employment dates and education to be accurate.

 Beware of your image on social networking sites that are open for public search.
 Google your name to see what can be found about you.
-Getting a free account on Linked In can be very helpful.
+Getting a free account on Linked In can also be very helpful.
 Linkedin.com is a social networking site for business professionals.
-Ask your past managers, coworkers or clients to give you a reference and add this to your resume.
+Ask your past managers, coworkers or clients to give you a recommendations.